Medically reviewed by Drugs.com. Last updated on Nov 1, 2021.

 Note: For use only with ADD-Vantage® diluent container.

-PRINCIPAL DISPLAY PANEL - 2 gram Vial Label
+PRINCIPAL DISPLAY PANEL - 2 g Vial Label

 FOR INJECTION, USP

-PRINCIPAL DISPLAY PANEL - 2 gram Vial Carton
+PRINCIPAL DISPLAY PANEL - 2 g Vial Carton

 CEFTAZIDIME FOR INJECTION, USP